-- In one audit, the year the firm began serving consecutively as the company's auditor that was included in the firm's audit report was incorrect.
-In this instance, the firm was non-compliant with AS 3101, The Auditor's Report on an Audit of Financial Statements When the Auditor Expresses an Unqualified Opinion. - In one audit, the engagement team performed procedures to determine whether or not matters were critical audit matters but, in performing those procedures, did not include certain matters that were communicated to the issuer's audit committee and that related to accounts or disclosures that were material to the financial statements.
-In this instance, the firm was noncompliant with AS 3101, The Auditor's Report on an Audit of Financial Statements When the Auditor Expresses an Unqualified Opinion.
-This instance of non-compliance does not necessarily mean that other critical audit matters should have been communicated in the auditor's report. - In one audit, the firm's communication of a critical audit matter in the audit report included language that was inconsistent with information in the firm's audit documentation.
-In this instance, the firm was non-compliant with AS 3101, The Auditor's Report on an Audit of Financial Statements When the Auditor Expresses an Unqualified Opinion. - In one audit, the firm's audit report did not include explanatory language about the firm's responsibilities with respect to ICFR in a non-integrated audit.
-In this instance, the firm was noncompliant with AS 3105, Departures from Unqualified Opinions and Other Reporting Circumstances.
+- In one of two audits reviewed, the firm did not provide a copy of the management representation letter to the issuer's audit committee.
+In this instance, the firm was non-compliant with AS 1301, Communications with Audit Committees, and AS 2805, Management Representations. - In one of two audits reviewed, the engagement team did not take into account certain required factors in determining whether or not certain matters were critical audit matters.
+In this instance, the firm was non-compliant with AS 3101, The Auditor's Report on an Audit of Financial Statements When the Auditor Expresses an Unqualified Opinion.
+This instance of non-compliance does not necessarily mean that other critical audit matters should have been communicated in the auditor's report. - In one of two audits reviewed, the engagement team performed procedures to determine whether or not matters were critical audit matters but, in performing those procedures, did not include certain matters that were communicated to the issuer's audit committee and that related to accounts or disclosures that were material to the financial statements.
+In this instance, the firm was non-compliant with AS 3101, The Auditor's Report on an Audit of Financial Statements When the Auditor Expresses an Unqualified Opinion.
+This instance of noncompliance does not necessarily mean that other critical audit matters should have been communicated in the auditor's report.